-Aarti Mathur, M.D., is an endocrine surgeon for the Johns Hopkins Division of Surgical Oncology and an assistant professor of surgery for Johns Hopkins University School of Medicine.
-Dr. Mathur sees patients at The Johns Hopkins Hospital in Baltimore, Maryland and Sibley Memorial Hospital in Washington, D.C.
-She is board certified in general surgery by the American Board of Surgery.
+Aarti Mathur, M.D., FACS, is an experienced, fellowship-trained endocrine surgeon in the Johns Hopkins Division of Surgical Oncology and an associate professor of surgery at the Johns Hopkins University School of Medicine.
+Dr. Mathur sees patients at The Johns Hopkins Hospital in Baltimore and at Sibley Memorial Hospital in Washington, D.C.

-Dr. Mathur earned her medical degree at The University of Texas.
-She completed a general surgery residency at Georgetown University Hospital, followed by fellowships at the National Cancer Institute, where she spent several years studying immunotherapy and surgical oncology, performing endocrine surgery research, and caring for patients with advanced oncologic diseases.
-Dr. Mathur also completed a fellowship in endocrine surgery at The Johns Hopkins University School of Medicine.
+Dr. Mathur earned her medical degree at the University of Texas.
+She completed a general surgery residency at MedStar Georgetown University Hospital, followed by fellowships at the National Cancer Institute, where she studied immunotherapy and surgical oncology for several years, performed endocrine surgery research and cared for patients with advanced oncologic diseases.
+Dr. Mathur also completed a fellowship in endocrine surgery at the Johns Hopkins University School of Medicine.

-Dr. Mathur is a member of the American Association of Endocrine Surgeons, the American College of Surgeons and the American Thyroid Association.
+Dr. Mathur serves on multiple committees of major national societies including the American Association of Endocrine Surgeons, the American Thyroid Association, and the American College of Surgeons.

 As a surgeon-scientist, Dr. Mathur directs a research group, funded by the National Institutes of Health, that studies voice and swallowing outcomes after thyroidectomy in older adults.
 Her research also focuses on understanding the link between hyperparathyroidism and other health conditions including cognitive impairment, cardiovascular disease and post-transplant outcomes.
 Dr. Mathur has numerous prestigious national research awards and grants, and she has published over 50 peer reviewed articles, reviews and book chapters.
 She is frequently invited to present her research at national and international meetings.